Upcoming Irish Wolfhound Events

 Photo copyrighted by Carolyn Dean

-We are committed to educating potential owners on the health and longevity of the Irish Wolfhound, and this is the purpose of this site.
-Our goals are to improve both, while maintaining quality hounds who typify the standard of the breed.
+We're committed to educating ourselves and others about the potential for health and longevity in the Irish Wolfhound, and this is the purpose of this site.
+Our breeding program is based on attempting to improve both while maintaining quality hounds who typify the standard of the breed.
 We participate in the Canine Health Information Center's CHIC certification program with our hounds.
-We believe to have a comprehensive knowledge of the health of a breed you need to look at all the dogs in a pedigree.
-The health status of siblings, aunts, uncles and cousins must be considered prior to breeding, not just Mom, Dad, or Grandma and Grandpa.
+We try to health test as many of our hounds and their offspring as we can, regardless of their inclusion in our breeding program.
+We believe in order to have a comprehensive knowledge of the health of a breeding line you need to look at the pedigree horizontally as well as vertically.
+This means the health status of siblings, aunts, uncles and cousins must be considered prior to breeding, not just Mom, Dad, or Grandma and Grandpa.
 If you are interested in purchasing a purebred dog, regardless of breed, you should visit the Canine Health Information Center website and learn about CHIC certification.
 You can follow this link to learn more: http://www.caninehealthinfo.org/.
-This doesn't necessarily guarantee your puppy will be healthy, or have a long life, but it does help to rule out some of the known hereditary issues.
-Health testing helps the breeder make good decisions and screen for SOME hereditary diseases, but not everything.
-If a breeder promises you health and longevity they are not being honest with you.
-Even good dogs have bad things happen, and the Irish Wolfhound has a significant number of genetic concerns breeders need to deal with.
+Its important for potential owners to understand this DOES NOT guarantee your puppy will be healthy, or have a long life, any breeder who promises this through health testing isn't being honest with you.
+Health testing helps the breeder make good decisions and screen for SOME of the hereditary diseases, but they may not be the disease most prominent in that line.
 You as the consumer MUST be comfortable asking questions and fact checking.
-Diseases like osteosarcoma, lymphoma, chronic pneumonia, or rhinitis cannot be tested for in advance.
+Diseases like osteosarcoma, lymphoma, chronic pnuemonia or rhinitis cannot be tested for in advance.

-Use this site as a learning tool and resource.
-You will need to understand breed related health concerns if you are to be an advocate for your hound.
-I also recommend visiting the website for our parent club, the Irish Wolfhound Club of America and our health foundation, the Irish Wolfhound Foundation, click on the names to visit their sites.
-Take time to learn about the breed, and be prepared with questions once you begin talking to and visiting breeders.
-If you are local to North or South Carolina, Virginia or West Virginia I recommend contacting the Irish Wolfhound Association of the Mid South for information regarding local breeders or rescues.
-This group holds multiple events a year where you can meet both wolfhounds and their owners.
+The purpose of this site is to be a learning tool and resource for those interested in the breed.
+You will need to understand breed related health concerns if you are to be a good steward and advocate for your hound.
+There is some information on these pages and you're welcome to spend as much time here as necessary.
+I also recommend following up by visiting the online home of our parent club, the Irish Wolfhound Club of America and our health foundation, the Irish Wolfhound Foundation, click on the names of these organizations to visit their sites.
+I encourage you to explore and be prepared with questions once you begin talking to and visiting breeders.
+If you live local to North or South Carolina, Virginia or West Virginia I recommend contacting the Irish Wolfhound Association of the Mid South for information regarding local breeders or rescues.
+This group also holds multiple events a year where you can meet both wolfhounds and their owners to learn more about the breed.

-My love for Irish Wolfhounds started in third grade when I discovered a 1940s breed book in the school library.
+My love for Irish Wolfhounds started in third grade when I discovered them in a 1940s breed book.
 It described the wolfhound as being of great size and commanding appearance with it's past "lost in antiquity".
 I was a young girl, romantic, of Irish heritage and madly in love with animals, I was hooked.
-I looked forward to the day I could own an Irish Wolfhound, but that wouldn't happen for another 20 years.
+I looked forward to the day I could add an Irish Wolfhound to my home.
+This took another 20 years.
 I bought my first Wolfhound, Kaila, from a breeder in Kansas in 1991.
-She wasn't a very good breeder, something I recognized when I saw two sad little puppies sitting in the back of a pick up truck.
-I had worked in veterinary medicine for several years, and knew I was only perpetuating the problem by buying either one of them.
-But I couldn't bring myself to leave them in that dirty truck.
-I gave her $800 for both puppies and she said SOLD!
+She wasn't a very good breeder, something I recognized immediately when I saw two sad little pups sitting in the back of a pick up truck.
+I had already worked in veterinary medicine for several years and knew I was only perpetuating the problem by buying either one of them.
+But I just couldn't bring myself to leave them in the back of that dirty truck.
+I offered her $800 for both puppies and she said SOLD!
 (Probably followed by Sucker).
+Kaila was beautiful to me, but not necessarily as beautiful to the judges when over time I decided I wanted to show her.
+It didn't matter though, she was still my dream come true.
+She loved coursing and made her mark on the field, finishing her career in the top 10 in ASFA (American Sighthound Field Association) in the early 90s.

-My husband had never met an Irish Wolfhound when we started dating.
-He couldn't get over how big the 6 month old puppy was (she dwarfed his Border Collie).
+My husband's love of Irish Wolfhounds started when he met me, right after he got over how big the 6 month old puppy was (she dwarfed his Border Collie) and that she really was just 6 months old.
 You have to love a man who offers to take you on a dog walk for your first date.
 We've had the luxury of owning many beautiful hounds since... and I'd like to share a few of them with you on these pages.
 If you're interested in being owned and loved by your own hound please visit the website of our National Breed Club, The Irish Wolfhound Club of America to learn more.

 If you want to learn more about what to expect from a responsible breeder, and what it means to be a good steward of the breed, please consider reading the Standard of Behavior for breeders on the IWCA's website.